 Testing for pH, Cyanuric Acid, Calcium Hardness, and Chlorine

 Cyanuric acid is a protectant; it keeps your sanitizer safe from the sun’s UV rays.
 However, too much of it can cause your chlorine itself to work so slowly that it can’t sanitize your pool.
+Conversely, too much chlorine in your pool can pose some fabric fading and health risks.
+Use my pool chlorine calculator and stabilizer calculator to help you get your sanitizer in the correct range.
+I also have an entire article on how to test cyanuric acid in your pool.

 If your pH levels are too low (the ideal range is 7.2-7.4), make sure to take the proper steps to raise your pH level to the right range.
+You can use my pH calculator for that.

 Depending on the type of testing media, either strips or liquids, follow the directions outlined above for using your test kit.